Gear Guide Gear Talk Latest Trending

 Should I buy used ski boots?

 We typically don’t recommend buying used ski boots, especially if buying used skis is an option.
 Used ski boots just have too much variability in the wear in the liners to fit appropriately, and won’t last as long.
-Liners all pack out over time, as they pack out, they can cause pain and hot spots.
+Liners all pack out over time, and as they pack out, they can cause pain and hot spots.
 Finding a well-fitted boot that matches your foot shape is the best bet for a good day on the hill.
 Read more about why boot fitting matters here.

 So if it comes down to it, spend the money on a new pair of boots with supportive insoles, and buy the used skis.
 Skis don’t rely on a good physiological match (aside from winding up in an appropriate size).
 You could be riding on the best skis in the world, but if your boots don’t fit appropriately, you won’t get the reactivity and support you need from the boot.
 Skis come and go in our lives, but a well fitting boot will last you for seasons to come.